pigmej/homey-assistant-agent/README.md

 - Node.js and npm (for MCP servers)
 - LiveKit account (for voice communication)
-- Google Cloud account (for STT and TTS services) Technically that would work with ANY SST/TTS or Live model BUT all others are super expensive.
+- Google Cloud account (for STT and TTS services)
+  - Technically that would work with ANY SST/TTS or Live model BUT all others are super expensive.
+  - I had the best results with OpenAI Realtime models.

 ### Setup